-Refusing to Perform a Breathalyzer or Provide a Blood Sample
+Refusing a Breathalyzer or Chemical Test in a DUI Stop

 Refusing Breath and Blood Alchohol Tests

 In addition to undergoing a field sobriety test, a driver who is stopped for a suspected DUI may also be asked to agree to a chemical test in order for law enforcement officers to determine his or her blood alcohol concentration.
 If a driver refuses to perform the test, penalties may be imposed.

 What Are Chemical Tests?

 Chemical tests, also known as sobriety tests, are tests conducted in order to ascertain the amount of alcohol currently in an individual’s system.
 By determining a driver’s blood alcohol concentration, law enforcement can figure out if a driver is illegally driving while intoxicated.
 Three common forms of chemical tests are the breathalyzer, a blood test, and a urine analysis.